starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 Zram stores swap in RAM using on-the-fly compression which can improve game performance when memory utilization gets high.
 - For systems with 16GB RAM, we recommend all 16GB configured for zram with at least an 8GB swap file.
-- For systems with 32GB RAM, zram can be used in place of a swap file by configuring 32GB for zram.
+- For systems with 32GB RAM, zram can be used in place of a swap file by configuring all 32GB for zram.

 See the [Arch Wiki](https://wiki.archlinux.org/title/Zram) for configuration instructions that should work for most distros.